JimHeaney/storage-ambient-logger/README.md

 I designed the second version of this board as part of my Weekly PCB challenge at the end of 2020.
 Updates include a new MCU, a better SD card slot, and circuitry to allow for automatic changeover from battery power to USB power when plugged in.

+## Photos & Media
+Photos of the project can be found on my portfolio, [here](https://www.jim-heaney.com/storage-ambient-logger.html).

 ## Current Release
 Version 1.2